MaloBriend/lagrange_points/README.md

 This project was done during the first year of my Master of Physics.

-Everything is explains in the jupyter file "Final_project.ipynb".
+Everything is explained in the jupyter file "Final_project.ipynb".

-Acknowledgement : Ronan Piedevache
+Acknowledgement : Ronan Piedevache.